The Flexibility vs. Structure Debate: Finding Your Fitness Sweet Spot

 The Truth of What’s Most Effective

-The best workout routine works best that is most reliable, not ideal or convenient, but consistently executed.
+The best workout routine is not the most ideal or the most convenient.
+It is the one that is most reliably executed.
 For example, someone who thrives with structure and accountability will work best with scheduled classes despite optimal timing; someone who travels often needs the flexibility and opportunity even if it means self-responsibility.

-But what’s often forgotten in all this is that it doesn’t have to be either-or; combining approaches more often than not works better than settling on one firm answer.
-A combination of accountability and flexibility sets people up best for success: two or three classes per week for accountability then open gym time for additional sessions or active recovery time provides the best structure.
+But what is often forgotten is that it does not have to be either-or.
+Combining both approaches usually works better than committing strictly to one.
+A combination of accountability and flexibility often works best: two or three classes per week for structure, with additional open gym sessions for extra training or active recovery.

 Appraising Results Over Time